TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Experimental_Analysis/Experimental_Analysis_Report.md

   - **Microstepping reduction on the TMC2209 drivers.** The detailed design assumed 1/64 microstepping, but the TMC2209 boards actually available from the replacement supplier only support up to 1/16 microstepping.
 The build was ultimately run at 1/8 microstepping for margin and driver-temperature reasons, which coarsens the per-step resolution well below what the ±0.5 mm positional spec assumed.
 Even on a perfectly flat surface, this change alone would make the positional-accuracy test a near-miss rather than a clean measurement of the motion system's capability.
   - **Mid-span wooden support.** A wooden support near the middle of the board's side section sits under part of the playing surface and appears to contribute to the bow pattern (loads the acrylic unevenly).
 Its presence changes what a "neutral" surface height even is.
   - **Uneven CoreXY frame supports.** The supports for the CoreXY frame are not perfectly level to each other, which slightly tilts the gantry relative to the acrylic.
 Combined with the bow, this means the electromagnet-to-board gap varies across the playing field in ways that are not simply a constant offset.
+- **UPS Switchover and Power-Loss Recovery — Mid-Move Completion (Exp 13, Criterion #13 — PASS with caveat):** The criterion itself passes cleanly, as 5 / 5 trials recorded zero brownouts, zero Pi reboots, and clean recovery in every case (with measured switchover latency below the oscilloscope's resolution of 0 ms).
+However, in 3 of 4 mid-move trials the move-in-progress did not complete after wall power was cut.
+The system halted safely and resumed cleanly when power was restored, but the move itself was dropped mid-motion.
+This is not a safety finding (no rail dropped and no hardware was at risk), but users should expect that an active move interrupted by a power-loss event may need to be re-issued after power returns.
+Proposed improvement 6 addresses this user-experience gap.

   These four issues act together (not independently), so removing any one of them would not restore the tests.
 Replacing the acrylic with a flatter top surface is a fix, but so is revisiting the CoreXY frame-support geometry, removing or redesigning the mid-span support, and either sourcing TMC2209 boards with finer microstepping or re-budgeting the positional-accuracy target around the drivers that are actually available.
 Reinstating these two tests in a future revision requires addressing all four issues.